-Launching an ambassador marketing campaign, so that you can turn your greatest customers, fans and followers into brand advocates that authentically promote your company is really exciting.
+Launching a brand ambassador campaign, so that you can turn your greatest customers, fans and followers into brand advocates that authentically promote your company is really exciting.
 But what happens when you don’t get the results you were hoping to see?
 In our experience, bad results don’t mean it's time to throw in the towel.
 You may just need to switch things up a bit.

-Although there are a number of things that may contribute to a failing ambassador marketing campaign, we believe the following 5 reasons are the standout contenders.
-Check them out below.
+Although there are a number of things that may contribute to a failing brand ambassador marketing campaign, we believe the following 5 reasons are the standout contenders.

 One of the great things about starting an ambassador marketing campaign is that you suddenly have a large amount of customers-turned-brand-advocates ready to give you product or service feedback at a moment’s notice.

 The only real dilemma is that if you’re not listening to what your brand ambassadors have to say, you’re missing out on what could potentially make or break the success of your campaign.
 Brand ambassadors are super close with their followers, so they may pick up on customer experiences with your products or services that could really help you when it comes to improving your brand.